bonitoflakez/bonitoflakez.github.io/src/content/blog/c_pointers.md

 value of pointer m_addr 0x7ffccce8edd0
 value of pointer n_addr 0x7ffccce8edd4
 ```

 In the C program, we're first declaring the pointers and displaying their addresses.
 After assigning the address of variables `m` and `n` to them, we print the values.
 As you can see, before assigning the value, it had a different memory address, and after pointing it to the memory addresses of `m` and `n`, it now shows the addresses of `m` and `n`.

-> [!NOTE] Note
-> You should never initialize a pointer without assigning a value to it, as it is not a recommended way of using it.
+> **NOTE:** You should never initialize a pointer without assigning a value to it, as it is not a recommended way of using it.
 You should always initialize it by assigning a value directly, like `int *some_addr = some_var`.
 Pointers initialized without assigning a value are also called "Wild Pointers."

 Let's take another example to see how a pointer functions with different things.

 ```c
 #include <stdio.h>